New York Prenuptial Agreement

 J.M. v.
 G.V., 2025 NY Slip Op 25004 (Sup.
 Ct.
 Kings Cty.
 2025)

 Maintenance waiver struck down for unrepresented husband (photographer, $27,000 net worth vs. pharmacist wife's $455,000) because prenup signed one week before wedding lacked actual income figures and statutory maintenance calculations required for "knowing waiver."
-Prenups in New York must know have a full schedule showing what spousal support would be under the statute, and what is being offered.
+Prenups in New York must now have a full schedule showing what spousal support would be under the statute, and what is being offered.

 Taha v.
 Elzemity, 157 A.D.3d 744 (2d Dep't 2018)